MHH-RCUG/Wochenende/README.md

   --no_fastqc           Skips FastQC quality control step.
   --no_abra             Skips steps for Abra realignment.
 Recommended for
                         metagenome and amplicon analysis.
+  --mq20                Remove reads with mapping quality less than 20.
+                        Recommended for metagenome and amplicon analysis.
+Less stringent than MQ30.
   --mq30                Remove reads with mapping quality less than 30.
                         Recommended for metagenome and amplicon analysis.
   --remove_mismatching REMOVE_MISMATCHING